Looking for a criminal defense attorney in Sterling Heights?

 Sentencing

 If the case resolves with a plea or guilty verdict, sentencing follows.
-Scott advocates for the most favorable outcome — probation over jail, treatment programs over incarceration, and minimal long-term impact on your record and your life.
+Scott advocates for the most favorable outcome: probation over jail, treatment programs over incarceration, and minimal long-term impact on your record and your life.

-Jail is possible but not guaranteed for a first-offense OWI in Sterling Heights.
-Under Michigan law, a first-offense OWI carries a maximum of 93 days in jail.
+Jail is possible but not guaranteed for a first-offense OWI/DUI in Sterling Heights.
+Under Michigan law, a first-offense OWI/DUI carries a maximum of 93 days in jail.
 In Macomb County, jail on a first offense is possible but unlikely with strong legal representation.
 However, a High BAC (.17 or above) charge carries a maximum of 180 days.
 The outcome depends heavily on the judge, the facts, and your attorney's approach.

 A felony case originating in Sterling Heights typically takes 4 to 12 months from arraignment to resolution.
-The case begins at the 41-A District Court for the arraignment and preliminary examination, then moves to the 16th Circuit Court in Mt.
+The case begins at the 41A District Court, Sterling Heights division, for the arraignment and preliminary examination, then moves to the 16th Circuit Court in Mt.
 Clemens for pretrial conferences and potential trial or plea.
 More serious charges, complex evidence, or jury trials extend this timeline.

-Every day that passes without the right attorney is a day the other side uses to build their case.
-Scott's office is in Sterling Heights.
-A live person answers 24 hours a day, 7 days a week.
+Every day that passes without the right attorney in your corner is a day the other side uses to build their case.

 (586) 243-4140

-Law Offices of Scott E. Rabaut · 38600 Van Dyke Ave., Suite 200, Sterling Heights, MI 48312
+Law Offices of Scott E. Rabaut